JayanneAzevedo/Data_Visualization_Projects/README.md

 # Dashboards-PowerBI

-Dashboards created by using Microsoft Power BI with different datasets.
+These dashboards were created on Power BI and the datasets are attached in this repository.